+[Po-kai:revised

+Revision by adding WUR in front of the abbreviation.

+]

 P147.35 change “The samples in Off-WG have zero energy.
 Each symbol duration, TSym=TSYM-HDR is 2 μs for high data rate, and TSym=TSYM-LDR is 4 μs for low data rate.” to “The samples in Off-WG have zero energy.
 Each symbol duration, TSym=TSYM-HDR is 2 μs for HDR, and TSym=TSYM-LDR is 4 μs for LDR.”

+[Po-kai:revised

+Revision by adding WUR in front of the abbreviation.

+]

-P152.58 change “The WUR PHY supports two data rates for the WUR-Data field: (i) Low data rate of 62.5 kb/s. (ii) High data rate of 250 kb/s.” to “The WUR PHY supports two data rates for the WUR-Data field: (i) LDR of 62.5 kb/s. (ii) HDR of 250 kb/s.”P152.64 change “To indicate low data rate (LDR) for the WUR-Data field of a WUR PPDU, a repeated sequence ([W W]) is transmitted.” to “To indicate LDR for the WUR-Data field of a WUR PPDU, a repeated sequence ([W W]) is transmitted.”P153.23 change “To indicate high data rate (HDR) for the WUR-Data field of a WUR PPDU, a bitwise complement of the sequence W is transmitted.” to “To indicate HDR for the WUR-Data field of a WUR PPDU, a bitwise complement of the sequence W is transmitted.”P156.49 change “30.3.9.3.3 WUR-Sync field for low data rate” to “30.3.9.3.3 WUR-Sync field for LDR”P157.1 change “30.3.9.3.4 WUR-Sync field for high data rate” to “30.3.9.3.4 WUR-Sync field for HDR”P157.32 change “30.3.10.2 WUR-Data field for low data rate and high data rate” to “30.3.10.2 WUR-Data field for LDR and HDR”P133.51 change “The WUR PHY uses the multicarrier on-off keying (MC-OOK) modulation for the WUR-Sync and WUR-Data fields.
+P152.58 change “The WUR PHY supports two data rates for the WUR-Data field: (i) Low data rate of 62.5 kb/s. (ii) High data rate of 250 kb/s.” to “The WUR PHY supports two data rates for the WUR-Data field: (i) LDR of 62.5 kb/s. (ii) HDR of 250 kb/s.”

+[Po-kai:revised

+Revised with the following.

+The WUR PHY supports two data rates for the WUR-Data field: (i) 62.5 kb/s, which is denoted as WUR LDR. (ii) 250 kb/s, which is denoted as WUR HDR.

+]

+P152.64 change “To indicate low data rate (LDR) for the WUR-Data field of a WUR PPDU, a repeated sequence ([W W]) is transmitted.” to “To indicate LDR for the WUR-Data field of a WUR PPDU, a repeated sequence ([W W]) is transmitted.”

+[Po-kai:revised

+Revision by adding WUR in front of the abbreviation.

+]

+P153.23 change “To indicate high data rate (HDR) for the WUR-Data field of a WUR PPDU, a bitwise complement of the sequence W is transmitted.” to “To indicate HDR for the WUR-Data field of a WUR PPDU, a bitwise complement of the sequence W is transmitted.”

+[Po-kai:revised

+Revision by adding WUR in front of the abbreviation.

+]

+P156.49 change “30.3.9.3.3 WUR-Sync field for low data rate” to “30.3.9.3.3 WUR-Sync field for LDR”

+[Po-kai:revised

+Revision by adding WUR in front of the abbreviation.

+]

+P157.1 change “30.3.9.3.4 WUR-Sync field for high data rate” to “30.3.9.3.4 WUR-Sync field for HDR”

+[Po-kai:revised

+Revision by adding WUR in front of the abbreviation.

+]

+P157.32 change “30.3.10.2 WUR-Data field for low data rate and high data rate” to “30.3.10.2 WUR-Data field for LDR and HDR”

+[Po-kai:revised

+Revision by adding WUR in front of the abbreviation.

+]

+P133.51 change “The WUR PHY uses the multicarrier on-off keying (MC-OOK) modulation for the WUR-Sync and WUR-Data fields.
 MC-OOK is defined as an on-off keying, modulated with a multicarrier signal.” to “The WUR PHY uses the MC-OOK modulation for the WUR-Sync and WUR-Data fields.
-MC-OOK is defined as an on-off keying, modulated with a multicarrier signal.”Style Guide 2.17 – Format for code/pseudocode
+MC-OOK is defined as an on-off keying, modulated with a multicarrier signal.”

+[Po-kai:rejected

+We follow IEEE style guide for the frist use of full term as described below.

+Within text, the acronym or abbreviation should follow the first use of the full term (the first time in the introduction, then the first time in the body of the document, and then the first time in any annexes in which the acronym appears).
+The abbreviation or acronym should be placed in parentheses when following the full term.

+]

+Style Guide 2.17 – Format for code/pseudocode

 Not applicable